-In the following, we report on more details about the proposals we have summarised in Table 1.
+In the following, we report on more details about the proposals we have summarised in Table §1.

 Fault tolerance in business processes and web service composition has been addressed by several authors, but mainly with a focus on error recovery.
-For instance, in Zeng et al. (2005) the authors realise that service compositions are vulnerable to failures and produce different exceptions; they then show how Event-Condition-Action rules can be used to handle them at run time.
+For instance, in [35] the authors realise that service compositions are vulnerable to failures and produce different exceptions; they then show how so-called ECA rules can be used to handle them at run time.
 The focus of this proposal is on error recovery.
 Error detection is mentioned in passing only, presumably, because their context does not require sophisticated error detection algorithms.
-A similar discussion on exception handling for WS-BPEL can be found in Liu et al. (2007), which is complementary to Zeng et al. (2005).
-In Erradi et al. (2006), the authors propose a policy-driven middleware solution to handle exceptions in web service compositions.
+A similar discussion on exception handling for WS-BPEL can be found in [24], which is complementary to [35].
+In [10], the authors propose a policy-driven middleware solution to handle exceptions in web service compositions.
 With this article, we share the view that communication operations are the most error-prone.
 Relevant to us is also the failure semantics, which covers the communication failure types addressed in our proposal.
-An algorithm for the execution of WS-BPEL processes with relaxed transactions is presented in Liu et al. (2006).
-In Liu et al. (2007), the authors enhance their approach with a rule-based language for defining error recovery rules.
-It is worth emphasising that papers (Zeng et al., 2005; Erradi et al., 2006; Liu et al., 2006, 2007) focus on orchestrated applications.
+An algorithm for the execution of WS-BPEL processes with relaxed transactions is presented in [23].
+In [24] the authors enhance their approach with a rule-based language for defining specific-purpose error recovery rules.
+It is worth emphasising that papers [10, 23, 24, 35] focus on orchestrated applications.

-The research conducted by the workflow community on faulttolerance is also related to our proposal.
-An abstract model for workflows with fault-tolerance features is discussed in Chiu et al. (1999); this article also provides a good survey on fault-tolerance approaches.
-An algorithm for handling faults automatically in applications integrated by means of workflow management systems, which is amenable to compensation actions or to the two-phase commit protocol, is suggested in Hagen and Alonso (2000).
+The research conducted by the workflow community on fault-tolerance is also related to our proposal.
+An abstract model for workflows with fault-tolerance features is discussed in [8]; this article also provides a good survey on fault-tolerance approaches.
+An algorithm for handling faults automatically in applications integrated by means of workflow management systems, which is amenable to compensation actions or to the two-phase commit protocol, is suggested in [13].
 Our reservation about this idea is that it does not isolate fault-tolerance mechanisms from business logic.
 In addition, it is suitable only for orchestrated applications that are based on the process-based execution model.
-Error recovery in workflow applications in which compensation actions are difficult or infeasible to implement is discussed in Liu et al. (2001).
+Error recovery in workflow applications in which compensation actions are difficult or infeasible to implement is discussed in [25].
 The authors assume that there is a centralised workflow engine, which suggests that they focus on orchestrated solutions.
-In Alonso et al. (2000), the authors discuss error recovery in orchestrated workflow applications that build on the process-based execution model.
-An architecture to implement fault-tolerance based on ad hoc workflows is discussed in Chen et al. (2004); runtime error detection is central in this proposal.
-The architecture relies on a web server, an application server, a database server, and a logging system.
+In [1], the authors discuss error recovery in orchestrated workflow applications that build on the process-based execution model.
+An architecture to implement faulttolerance based on ad-hoc workflows is discussed in [7]; runtime error detection is central in this proposal.
+The architecture relies on a web server as a frontend, an application server, a database server, and a logging system.
 Like in our proposal, error detection is achieved by means of the analysis of message traces.
 The reservation we have about this approach is that processes can have only one input and messages cannot be split or aggregated inside the workflow; however, at least in theory, it is suitable for both orchestrated and choreographed processes; it supports both the process- and the task-based execution model.

-An architecture for fault-tolerant workflows, based on finite state machines that recognise valid sequence of messages, is discussed in Ermagan et al. (2008).
+An architecture for fault-tolerant workflows, based on finite state machines that recognise valid sequence of messages, is discussed in [9].
 Error recovery actions are triggered when a message is found to be invalid, or the execution time of the state machine goes beyond a pre-defined deadline.
-This proposal is suitable for both orchestrated and choreographed processes; however it aims at process-based executions.
-In Baresi et al. (2008),
+This proposal is suitable for both orchestrated and choreographed processes; however it aims at processbased executions.
+In [3], the authors discuss some preliminary ideas for building an error monitor that can be used for both orchestrated and choreographed processes.
+No implementation or evaluation is provided, which makes it difficult to assess and apply in practice.